 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

-An eSIM works just like an app: you buy it, you download it, and BOOM!
+Jetpac eSIMs work just like an app: you download it, pick your plan, and BOOM!
 You’re connected the minute you land.
 It’s that easy.

-Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.

-4. Punavuori – Coolest Place to Stay in Helsinki
+Grab an eSIM!4.
+Punavuori – Coolest Place to Stay in Helsinki

 The Punavuori neighborhood is part of Helsinki’s esteemed Design District.
-As such, shoppers will love the area as they will be able to find that unique, authentic piece to bring back from their trip to Helsinki.
-However, Punavuori tends to be a bit more expensive than other neighborhoods in terms of accommodation.
+As such, shoppers will love the area as they will be able to find that unique, authentic piece to bring back from their city trip to Helsinki.
+However, Punavuori tends to be a bit more expensive than other neighbourhoods in terms of accommodation.

 Hostel Diana Park | Best Hostel in Punavuori